Webcampak/Documentation/webcampak3.x/src/docs/Learn/en_Users.md

 ## Password

-Webcampak do not store clear-text user passwords, but a [salted hash of users passwords](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+Webcampak does not store clear-text user passwords, but a [salted hash of users passwords](https://en.wikipedia.org/wiki/Cryptographic_hash_function).

 ## Groups